 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

-An essential guidebook for anyone walking the Arctic Circle Trail.
+An essential guidebook for hiking the Arctic Circle Trail.
 At just over 100 miles long, and taking 7 to 10 days to complete, the Arctic Circle Trail crosses the largest ice-free patch of West Greenland.
-This splendid trekking route, lying 25-30 miles north of the Arctic Circle runs from Kangerlussuaq to Sisimiut - both with airport access.
-More...
+This splendid backpacking route, lying 25-30 miles north of the Arctic Circle runs from Kangerlussuaq to Sisimiut - both with airport access.